-- > Triangulate research methods in future years to further expand the yield and breadth of findings, while validating the data through cross verification of multiple methods of quantitative and qualitative research.
-Interviews with key CEOs from large noncredit institutions, colleges with large noncredit programs, and colleges or institutions growing their noncredit programs may prove informative, as would focus groups with other stakeholders such as Academic Senate presidents and CTE deans. - Research why only 74% of ABE/ASE programs have K-12 ABE/ASE partnerships. - Collect more robust data on noncredit preapprenticeships and apprenticeships, as well as CTE, DSPS and Emeritus workplace training/ internships.
+- > Utilize the baseline CCC Noncredit Survey results to continue to explore the growth of noncredit across the state, including promising practices for the implementation of new noncredit programs and program expansion, and labor market exploration of student demand for noncredit regionally.
+Interviews with key CEOs from large noncredit institutions, colleges with large noncredit programs, and colleges or institutions growing their noncredit programs may prove informative, as would focus groups with other stakeholders such as Academic Senate presidents and CTE deans. - Consider conducting local or regional surveys and focus groups of current noncredit students and the community to explore the unique needs of noncredit students, including student barriers, challenges, and resources needed to maximize enrollment and attendance and meet noncredit students' educational goals. - Collect more robust data on noncredit preapprenticeships and apprenticeships, as well as CTE, DSPS, and Emeritus workplace training/ internships.